-When a relationship breaks down, it can be a distressing time for everyone involved.
-As well as dealing with your own emotions, you might be worried about supporting your child too.
-But while it can be an extremely difficult time, there are things you can do to help you all through it.
+When a relationship breaks down, it can be a hard time for your family.
+While dealing with your own emotions, you might be worried about supporting your child too.
+There are things you can do to help you all through this time.

-If you're part of a couple that's separating or divorcing, you may be experiencing a range of very strong emotions, from anger to fear, confusion, guilt and rejection.
+If you're part of a couple that's separating or divorcing, you may feel:

 - Do things that make you feel better — go for a walk, take a long bath, listen to relaxing music.

 - Talk to your friends and family — having a social life can help you work through your grief.

 - Be patient — it takes time to heal.

 You can also see a counsellor, psychologist or doctor if you are:

 How do I talk to my child about separation?

 Telling your child about separation is not easy.